preeve9534/pdjr-skplugin-devantech/README.md

 This number property specifies the number of relay channels supported by the device.

+__Protocol definitions__ [protocols]\
-The required __protocols__ array property introduces a list of protocol definitions each of which defines a communication protocol supported by the device (usually you will only need to specify one protocol).
+This array property introduces a list of *protocol definitions* each of which defines a communication protocol supported by the device (usually you will only need to specify one protocol).
 Each protocol definition has the following properties.

+__Protocol id__ [id]\
-The required __id__ property value specifies the protocol type being defined and must be one of 'usb' or 'tcp'.
+This string property specifies the protocol type being defined and must be one of 'usb' or 'tcp'.
 The value defaults to 'usb'.

+__Protocol status command__ [statuscommand]\
-The required __statuscommand__ property value supplies the string that must be transmitted to the device to elicit a status report.
+This string property supplies the string that must be transmitted to the device to elicit a status report.

+__Protocol status report length__ [statuslength]\
-The required __statuslength__ property value specifies the number of bytes in the status report message transmitted by the device in response to a status command.
+This number property specifies the number of bytes in the status report message transmitted by the device in response to a status command.
 The value defaults to 1.

+__Protocol authentication token__ [authenticationtoken]\
-The optional __authenticationtoken__ property value specifies the format for an authentication token '{A}' which can be used when defining operating commands (see below).
-Some Devantech protocols require that a device password is decorated with some identifying character sequence and the format of that sequence can be specified here and will typically include the token {p} which will be interpolated with the password value specified in the __devicecstring__ property discussed previously.
+This string property specifies the format for an authentication token '{A}' which can be used when defining operating commands (see below).
+Some Devantech protocols require that a device password is decorated with some identifying character sequence and the format of that sequence can be specified here: typically this will include the token {p} which will be interpolated with the password value specified in the [devicecstring] property discussed previously.

+__Protocol channel commands__ [channels]\
-The required __channels__ array property introduces a list of channel definitions each of which specifies the commands required to operate a particular relay on the device being defined.
-Relays are identified by an ordinal address in the range 1..__size__ and each channel can be defined explicitly, but if there is a common format for commands that applies to all channels, then a pattern can be defined for a generic channel with address 0 and this will be elaborated for each of the real channels on the device.
+This required array property introduces a list of *channel definitions* each of which specifies the commands required to operate a particular relay on the device being defined.
+Relays are identified by an ordinal address in the range 1..[size] and each channel can be defined explicitly, but if there is a common format for commands that applies to all channels, then a pattern can be defined for a fake, generic, channel with address 0 and this will be elaborated for each of the real channels on the device.

 Each channel definition has the following properties.

+__Channel address__ [address]\
-The required __address__ property value gives the ordinal number of the relay channel that is being defined (or 0 for a generic definition).
+This required number property gives the ordinal number of the relay channel that is being defined (or 0 for a generic definition).

+__Channel on command__ [oncommand]\
-The required __oncommand__ property introduces a string that should be transmitted to the device to turn the relay identified by __address__ ON.
+This required string property specifies the character sequence that should be transmitted to the device to turn the relay identified by [address] ON.

+__Channel off command__ [offcommand]\
-The required __offcommand__ property introduces a string that should be transmitted to the device to turn the relay identified by __address__ OFF.
+This required string  property specifies the character sequence that should be transmitted to the device to turn the relay identified by [address] OFF.

-Both __oncommand__ and __offcommand__ property values can contain embedded JSON escape sequences.
+Both [oncommand] and [offcommand] can contain embedded JSON escape sequences.
 Additionally, the the following wildcard tokens will be substituted with appropriate values before string transmission.

 | Token  | Replacement value  |
 |:-------|:-------------------------|